loopbackio/loopback.io/pages/en/lb3/readmes/strong-error-handler.md

 app.listen(3000);
 ```

-In LoopBack applications, add the following entry to your
+In LoopBack applications, add the following entry to `server/middleware.json`:
-`server/middleware.json` file.

 ```json
 {